Production resumes at troubled Abbott baby formula factory - NewsBreak

 Abbott recalled several leading brands of formula in February, including Similac.
 That squeezed supplies already been strained by supply chain disruptions and stockpiling during COVID-19 shutdowns.

-The shortage was most dire for children with allergies, digestive problems and metabolic disorders who rely on specialty formulas, according to AP.
+The shortage was most dire for children with allergies, digestive problems and metabolic disorders who rely on specialty formulas.

 Abbott is one of just four companies that produce about 90% of U.S. formula.
 Koval declined to say how much of Abbot’s overall U.S. supply of infant formula is produced at the Sturgis plant.